ps982182/Real_Time_Object_Detection/README.md

 # Real-Time Object Detection using YOLOv8
 This project uses the YOLOv8 model to perform real-time object detection on webcam feed.
 It detects multiple objects in each frame, draws bounding boxes, and labels them with class names.

-## Demo
-Real-time object detection from webcam feed with bounding boxes and labels.

 ## Features
 Real-time object detection